tldr-pages/tldr/pages/common/sv.md

 > Control a running runsv service.

-- Start a service.
+- Start a service:

 `sv up {{path/to/service}}`

-- Stop a service
+- Stop a service:

 `sv down {{path/to/service}}`

-- Get service status
+- Get service status:

 `sv status {{path/to/service}}`